3 AMEX Transfer Partners to Consider for Travel Flexibility

 Million Mile Secrets reader, Chris, commented:

-I just received the sign-up bonus from The Business Platinum® Card from American Express OPEN.
+I just received the welcome bonus from The Business Platinum® Card from American Express.
 I’m afraid AMEX might try to claw my points back.
 Which airline transfer partner would you recommend transferring my points to?